 Beware of Purse Snatchers

-The stores are putting up decorations, and purse snatchers are practicing their skills.
-The Baltimore County Police Department wants everyone to be aware that thieves look forward to holidays as much as everyone else – maybe more so!
-The department asks shoppers to beware of purse snatchers; women carrying pocketbooks are easy prey.
+Thieves look forward to holidays as much as everyone else – maybe more so!
+The Baltimore County Police Department asks shoppers to beware of purse snatchers; women carrying pocketbooks are easy prey.
 The thieves know that during the holidays, shoppers are distracted and are not as careful as they should be when out.

 - Keep your purse close to your body.